julian-muellner/blizzard/README.md

 # Blizzard
-Blizzard is an inference and anaylsis tool for probabilistic programs.
+Blizzard is an inference and analysis tool for probabilistic programs.

 It fully automatically parses the input language, transforms it into a internal Markov chain representation and analyzes the Markov chain using a configurable back-end.
-Currently supported back-ends are the probabilistic model checkers Storm and PRISM.
+Currently, supported back-ends are the probabilistic model checkers Storm and PRISM.

 To analyze a program and extract the distribution of a variable, invoke Blizzard by running: